th0rgall/public-notes/Experiences/SendGrid.md

 One more unhappy surprise: sometimes (admittedly rare, we had ~60/40.000 cases = 0.15%), the creation **job simply fails**.
 You can then fetch a report URL from the job status endpoint, and perform yet another call to retrieve the XML error document stating the cause of the job failure.
 It will likely contain an internal timeout error like `<Code>AccessDenied</Code> <Message>Request has expired</Message>`.
 Maybe SendGrid's internal queue was temporarily overloaded?
 A simple retry always fixed it for me, but it's good to know their system isn't 100% reliable, not even 99.99%.

-## 6. 🐢 Slow Segmentation Lists as a basis for delayed Automations
+## 6. 🐢 Slow Segmentation Lists as a basis for unreliable Automations

 [Contact List Segments](https://www.twilio.com/docs/sendgrid/ui/managing-contacts/segmenting-your-contacts) are an important part of our SendGrid workflow.
 For example, they split our "Agreed to the newsletter" parent list into automated sub-lists (segments) for each language (which is a contact custom field), so we can later target these segments with language-specific Single Sends.
 If a contact changes their language, they will automatically move to the correct segment.

 We also use segments as the basis of all our Automation flows.
-For these we add additional criteria for segmentation beyond language, like a segment with contacts who added garden, to send new hosts a welcome email.
+For these we add additional criteria for segmentation beyond language, like a segment with contacts who added garden to their profile, to send new hosts a welcome email.
 Segments are flexible because they can cover [all kinds of SQL-inspired expressions](https://www.twilio.com/docs/sendgrid/for-developers/sending-email/getting-started-the-marketing-campaigns-v2-segmentation-api) to segment contacts based on their default fields (country, name, ...) and custom fields.

 However, Segments also have serious **timing-related limitations**, _especially_ when you don't use of Unsubscribe Groups.
+### Delayed automation entry

 SendGrid [claims](https://www.twilio.com/docs/sendgrid/ui/managing-contacts/segmenting-your-contacts#segment-refresh-cadence) in the docs:

 > Twilio SendGrid checks for **newly added** or **modified contacts** who meet a segment's criteria on an **hourly schedule**.
 Only existing contacts who meet a segment's criteria will be included in the segment **searches** within 15 minutes.

 So, if your user does something in your app and you update a contact custom field based on that, which then makes the contact match the entry conditions for a segment, it may take an hour before the contact is actually put into that segment.
-However, from observations in our app, we noticed that **there are non-negligible outliers where it may take several hours before the change is effected**, sometimes even 10 hours.
+However, from observations in our app, we noticed that **there are non-negligible outliers where it may take several hours before the change is effected**, sometimes even **half a day** or more.

 This is annoying and slightly misleading when SendGrid's Automation feature also claims to be able to send an "instant" email as soon as a contact enters a segment: the emails will almost never be instant due to the segmentation delays.
+### Unreliable exit conditions

 Finally, we have also observed that if a contact **gets removed from the parent list** of a child segment, for an Automation uses that segment with the exit criterium `When contacts no longer meets the entry criteria`, it can take up to **24 hours** before that contact stops receiving emails from the automation flow (from an n=3 sample).
 This basically means that an unsubscribe would take 24 hours to take effect, which is not acceptable in an email flow where multiple emails may be sent within hours from each other.
 Imagine: you unsubscribe from a newsletter after receiving email 1, and you still get email 2.

-Luckily, we noticed that the **custom exit criteria based on custom fields** act much more quickly, within an hour at least.
-Therefore, we are now also using a custom field to denote a contact's newsletter subscription status, next to their list membership, and we are using `newsletter = 0` as an exit criterium.

-Again, your experience may be better if you use Unsubscribe groups, and don't rely on unsubscribers exiting source lists.
+### ⚠ Don't remove contacts in automations with custom exit criteria from their entry lists

+In another attempt, we tried to use an entry segment based on our "Newsletter Yes" top-level list, and define **custom exit criteria based on custom fields**.
+Upon an unsubscribe, users are removed from this top-level list, *and* they get a custom field `newsletter = 0`.
+Hence, there are two ways that should simultaneously remove the unsubscribed user from the flow.

+With this approach, we noticed some extreme outliers: many unsubscribers still got *the entire flow* of 6 emails over 10 days, even after unsubscribing after the first email.
+We suspect there is some kind of race condition in SendGrid where users deleted from the entry segment's parent list are completely ignored whenever SendGrid checks for contacts to be exited.

+### What (kind of) works

+If you are OK with a delay of up to half a day for any change in the application of changed contact information, the following seems to work reliably.
+It's what we use now for our non-critical flows:
+1. Base your automation on a segment where contacts **will never leave**, except if they are fully deleted
+2. Use custom exit criteria to define when the contacts should leave

+Using the "last updated" field on a contact (visible via Contacts API), you can see when SendGrid has "synced" the details of the contact to its segments and automations.
+It generally falls within half days of the actual changes, though it can be quicker.

 ## 7.  ✨ Various caveats